 3. Select the card that fits your profile

 Overreaching for a card that you won’t qualify for is not suggested, and neither is settling for less.
 An unsecured card, which you’ll pledge no bank deposit as collateral, should be the goal of any first-time credit card applicant.
 Not having to put down cash equal to a credit line can allow you to build an emergency fund or open a savings account.

-If you have poor or no credit, a good compromise is an unsecured card like the Secured Mastercard® from Capital One, which could land you a $1,000 credit line for a $200 deposit (after making at least five on-time monthly payments).
+If you have poor or no credit, a good compromise is an unsecured card like the Secured Mastercard® from Capital One, which you can be automatically considered for a higher credit line in as little as 6 months with no additional deposit needed.
 If your credit standing is fair, the Milestone® Gold Mastercard® work, as it offers a quick pre-qualification process without dinging your credit score.
 Good credit will earn you access to most cards.
 However, one card you’ll need excellent credit to obtain is The Platinum Card® from American Express, which offers attractive travel perks and benefits with a $550 annual fee (See Rates & Fees) .